top of page

 Quelques livres que vous aimeriez lire Théorie Théorie et pratique de la voile par CA Marchaj 1964 Aéro-hydrodynamique de la voile par CA Marchaj 1979 Performance de voile par CA Marchaj 1996 Voile de haute performance par Frank Bethwaite 2010 (2e édition) S'entraîner Expert en dériveur par Paul Elvstrom 1963 Vent et stratégie par Stuart Walker 1973 Championnat de voile en dériveur par Christopher Caswell et David Ullman 1978 Regarder les voiles par Bruce Banks / Dick Kenny 1979 Gagnant - La psychologie de la concurrence par Stuart Walker 1980 Tactiques de course avancées par Stuart Walker 1981 Naviguez, faites la course et gagnez par Eric Twiname 1982 Ceci est Boat Tuning for Speed par Fred Imhoff / Lex Pranger 1984 Naviguer pour gagner - Dinghy Helming par Lawrie Smith 1983 - Stratégie éolienne par David Houghton 1984 - Réglage de votre dériveur par Lawrie Smith 1985 - Boatspeed par Rodney Pattisson / Tim Davison 1986 Manuel d'entraînement de course RYA par Jim Saltonstall 1983 Mes remerciements à Brian Outram (Australie) pour sa liste de lecture Faites-moi savoir vos livres préférés afin que je puisse les ajouter à la liste

-• Other suppliers | IOM Build Race Tune
+• Golden rules | IOM Build Race Tune

-• Choosing the right rig | IOM Build Race Tune
+• Site updates | IOM Build Race Tune

 bottom of page